It’s kinda ugly in an interesting sort of way. I believe it was made in France in the 1950s by Vallauris.

 So if Mexico doesn’t celebrate Cinco de Mayo, why do we?
 According to several sources, Cinco de Mayo was first celebrated in the U.S. in 1967, when some students from California State University decided to commemorate the battle as a way to celebrate Mexican culture.
 Yet another step closer to being Cliff Clavin

 So Cinco de Mayo is kind of a made up holiday.
 To which I say SO WHAT?
-I live in Texas — we don’t need much of an excuse to drink margaritas and eat tacos.
+I live in Texas — we don’t need much of an excuse to eat tacos.
 These Beef Tinga Tacos are effortless, which leaves that much more time for drinking margaritas and busting piñatas.
 And I promise, you will not have to ring a bell to get your family to come running for these.

 2 tablespoons adobo sauce from canned chipotle peppers in adobo sauce